scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Life of a SCION Data Packet {#life-of-a-packet}

-This section gives an overall description of the life cycle of a SCION packet: how it is created at its source endpoint, passes through a number of SCION routers, and finally reaches its destination endpoint.
+This section describes the life of a SCION packet: how it is created at its source endpoint, passes through a number of SCION routers, and finally reaches its destination endpoint.
 It is assumed that both source and destination are native SCION endpoints (i.e. they both run a native SCION network stack).

 This example illustrates an intra-ISD case, i.e. all communication happening within a single ISD.
 As the sample ISD only consists of one core AS, the end-to-end path only includes an up-path and down-path segment.
 In the case of inter-ISD forwarding, the complete end-to-end path from source endpoint to destination endpoint would always require a core path segment as well, although this makes no difference for the forwarding process which works the same in an intra-ISD and inter-ISD context.